 We will have battery charging facilities on site (Canon, Nikon and select Sony models).

-During the lunch break delegates will either have the opportunity to continue taking images (this would not be from inside the animal enclosures as the keepers will be on a lunch break) or return to the cafeteria where we will be running a brief session on image editing.
+During the break delegates will either have the opportunity to continue taking images (this would not be from inside the animal enclosures as the keepers will be on a break) or return to the cafeteria where we will be running a brief session on image editing.

 What The Training Will Cover